Are your financial worries preventing you from picking your dream MBA degree abroad? Maybe we can offer some solutions you haven’t considered yet.

 The University of Virginia’s Darden School of Business, for example, provides financial assistance to about 70% of its current MBA students.
-Top-ranked Harvard Business School, one of the most prestigious in the world, has higher academic standards, therefore, it offers financial support to only 65% of its MBA students.
+Top-ranked Harvard Business School, one of the most prestigious in the world, has higher academic standards and offers financial support to only 65% of its MBA students.

 Top-ranked business schools in the U.S. provide between 65 and 70% financial assistance to their MBA students, which is more than European business schools offer.
 On the other hand, an MBA programme in Europe can be significantly cheaper than one in the U.S., so the balance is pretty equal.

-Have a look on Scholarshipportal, where you will find a comprehensive collection of all scholarships available for studying worldwide, including for an MBA.
+Have a look on our portal, where you will find a comprehensive collection of scholarships for Master's degrees, including MBAs, across the world.